What Does a Monthly Accountant Provide?

 Annual accounting firms tend to offer limited services.
-They only deal with your finances when the year is over and aren’t in touch with your business operations in real-time.
+They only deal with your finances when the year is over and aren’t in touch with your operations in real-time.
 During this time of the year, it's not uncommon for small business owners to question if their annual accountant's tax preparation and filing is enough to grow their business.

 Monthly Reporting & Bank Reconciliation